 This worldview runs completely contrary to the thinking of the free-market conservative, who, philosophically, and religiously, takes seriously the mandate to be fruitful and multiply, to fill the earth, and to unleash people to be producers and entrepreneurs.
 Unfettered by government controls, regulation, and high taxation, the producers will find new resources, expand current ones, and generally take care of themselves.

 Pelosi’s assessment hit home with me because it dovetails into the lectures in my Comparative Politics course at Grove City College.
 In that class, we use several indices of political and economic freedom.
-Thanks to modern data collection, we now know—as shown in these indices—that the traditional Big Three bogeymen of Over-Population, Limited Resources, and Colonialism are not reliable predictors of a nation’s economic prosperity.
+Thanks to modern data collection, we now know that the traditional Big Three bogeymen of Over-Population, Limited Resources, and Colonialism are not reliable predictors of a nation’s economic prosperity.

 Those who advance such thinking in the classroom cherry-pick the countries that they believe make their case, while ignoring those that stand in glaring defiance of their model.
 To cite merely one country example that blows up all Big Three bogeymen: Hong Kong is bursting with people, has no resources, and was a colony very, very recently.
 It is also an extremely wealthy country—and the world’s freest economy.

 Take out a map and run through countries that have high population densities and those that do not—ditto for resources and colonialism.
 You will find that the Big Three are not, by any stretch, reliable predictors of prosperity.